Blitz3DFASM/Blitz3DFASMSDK/README.md

       push 123.4567f         ; 0x68D5E9F642 - load float value to stack
       fld dword [esp]        ; 0xD90424 - load value from stack to FPU add esp, 4             ; 0x83C404 - clear stack (remove 4 bytes)

+This method is also convenient for loading standard registers into the FPU.

+      push eax               ; 0x50 - load integer value eax to stack fild dword [esp]       ; 0xD90424 - load integer value from stack to FPU add esp, 4             ; 0x83C404 - clear stack (remove 4 bytes)

 To clear the stack, instead of add esp,4 , is possible to use the pop register instruction, it takes 1 byte, unlike add, which takes 3 bytes.
 But at the same time, data is lost in the register in which the pop is made.

       pop eax                ; 0x58 - only one byte instead 0x83C404 of add esp, 4